-In addition, are you aware that the most successful SEO experts use and recommend WordPress?
-Not surprisingly, one of the reasons why WordPress is so ahead of the competition is because it works so well for SEO.
-But what makes WordPress so unique?
-Well, here are some answers:
+Are you aware that the most successful SEO experts use and recommend WordPress?
+Not surprisingly, one of the reasons why WordPress is so ahead of the competition is that it works so well for search engine optimization.

 1. Pretty Permalinks

-The permalinks are the URLs on your site.
+Permalinks are the URLs on your site.
 You can easily edit your permalinks when you work on your WordPress dashboard.
 It can be done by visiting the settings and giving it the format you want.
 By default, it should look something like https://yoursite.com/?p=123.

 When you customize it, a format like http://yoursite.com/%postname%/ is better for the search engines and for your visitors, who should be able to figure out the topic of your article from the link.

 The permalinks can affect your ranking in two ways:

 - Keywords in the link are an essential ranking factor.

 - Pretty permalinks can increase the CTR of your posts on the search engines.